NitroBuilderGTR/NitroBuilderGTR/README.md

 - 📫 How to reach me ...
 Email me at nitro370z@outlook.com

-YEY - Im making a game called GTR_Server.
-You should try it out.
+YEY - I'm making a game called GTR_Server.
+You should try it out. https://gtr-server.com

 <!---
 NitroBuilderGTR/NitroBuilderGTR is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.